Nicconike/Steam-Stats/README.md

 > Repo Settings -> Security -> Secrets and Variables -> Actions -> Add in Repository Secrets

-If you are new to **Github Secrets** then you can checkout this doc [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
+If you are new to **Github Secrets** then you can checkout this official doc [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

 **Sample Workflow File**